-Google Nexus One Review
+Google Nexus One full review

 The coveted "Google phone" is finally on sale in the US, and Google is now shipping the Nexus One to the UK (albeit just the unlocked version).